-Submit a duly accomplished Report of Marriage Form in triplicate,
+Submit 4 sets of duly accomplished Report of Marriage Form and other relevant documents.

 Please download the form and print in a legal size paper.
 All data entries should be printed legibly.
 The wife must indicate her maiden name in all the forms.
 The contracting parties must provide all the details required in the Report of Marriage Form to avoid unnecessary delays.

-If the original Marriage certificate is in other language translation should be submitted duly authenticated by Ministry of Foreign Affairs of the respective country of marriage took place.
+If the original Marriage certificate is in other language translation should be submitted duly authenticated by Ministry of Foreign Affairs in Sri Lanka of marriage took place.